auth0/docs/articles/libraries/custom-signup.md

 ## Redirect mode

-After a successful login, Auth0 will redirect the user to your configured callback URL with a JWT (`id_token`) in the query string.
+After a successful login, Auth0 will redirect the user to your configured callback URL with a JWT (ID Token) in the query string.

 ::: note
 To learn more about the differences between popup and redirect modes, please refer to [this document](/libraries/lock/v10/popup-mode).